markifedor/NatDexAWSSheet/README.md

 The current use of this code is to modify a spreadsheet filled with all the Pokemon up to a certain point.
 You can set any of the Pokemon in the database to be obtained or not, as well as get a "Pokemon" object which contains the name and other useful data about it.

 It works by sending a request to AWS which requests which operation should be run.
 That function is run using the google-spreadsheets wrapper of the official Google Sheets API.
-Currently the request is entered through command line or changing the aws website in the  url, but in future version the requests would be through a front end website.
+Currently the request is entered through command line, but in future version the requests would be through a front end website.

 The example spreadsheet anyone can view is at: https://docs.google.com/spreadsheets/d/1F3vkkhJPt0S1EO6gcjIQLqLa501E3XohItdWX3eAlxs/